Amber’s Tuesday started like any other. She’d just sat down at her kitchen table with her coffee and bagel and opened her laptop to check her email.

-Paid closer attention to the sender address (firstname.lastname@example.org), which was clearly questionable.
+Paid closer attention to the sender address (email@example.com), which was clearly "phishy".

-When her company password had expired in the past she always got a notification in Windows, not an email, and she’d always had to change that password.
+When her company password had expired in the past she’d always had to change that password.
 An email offering to let her renew an expiring password should have seemed suspicious.

 She should have looked at the web address of the site (http://contoso.support.contoso-it.net) that was asking for her username and password before she submitted her credentials.
-"HTTP" is a non-secure protocol; which wouldn't be used to legitimately collect credentials.
+"HTTP" is a non-secure protocol; which wouldn't be used to legitimately sign in.
 The domain name itself is awkward and "contoso-it.net" rather than "contoso.com" seems suspicious.

 What did Amber do right?